What Is a Nonqualified Mortgage?

 • You have a high DTI but have a solid strategy for managing your monthly debt.

-Non-qualified mortgages aren't as common as traditional loans, but they are available through many banks, credit unions and mortgage lenders.
-Some types of non-qualified mortgages are easier to find than others.
-Jumbo loans, for example, are fairly common.
+You can get a nonqualified mortgage through many banks, credit unions and mortgage lenders.
+Some types of nonqualified mortgages, like jumbo loans, are easier to find than others.

-Non-qualified mortgages work best for borrowers who have enough income and assets to cover a mortgage, but whose income is difficult to document or whose high debt load or recent credit issues cause them to look riskier to lenders than they actually are.
-If you can afford the extra dollars in fees or interest, a non-qualified mortgage may help you secure the loan you need.
+Nonqualified mortgages work best for borrowers who have enough income and assets to cover a mortgage, but who have income that's difficult to document, high debt or recent credit issues that cause them to look riskier to lenders than they actually are.
+If you can afford the extra dollars in fees or interest, a nonqualified mortgage may help you secure the loan you need.

 • Consider the alternatives.
-Not sure a non-qualified mortgage is a good deal for you?
 Think about scaling down your home purchase to make your loan more affordable.
-You may want to wait—to give your credit time to recover, to see if home prices or interest rates moderate or to allow time to save additional money for a down payment (reducing the amount of mortgage you'll need).
+Also consider waiting to purchase a home to give your credit time to recover, to see if home prices or interest rates moderate, or to allow time to save more money for a down payment and reduce the size of the mortgage you'll need.

 The Bottom Line

-A non-qualified mortgage can help unconventional buyers get loan approval.
-But even a non-qualified mortgage is not without requirements: You'll still need to demonstrate an ability to repay your loan and, once you sign your loan docs, you'll need to make timely payments over the long haul.
-If a non-qualified mortgage gets you into a home on your own terms, it's a benefit.
+A nonqualified mortgage can help unconventional buyers get loan approval.
+But even a nonqualified mortgage is not without its requirements.
+You'll still need to demonstrate an ability to repay your loan and make timely payments over the long haul.
+If a nonqualified mortgage gets you into a home on your own terms, it's a benefit.
 If it looks like it might stretch you beyond your own limits, you may be better off looking for other options.

-Whether you opt for a non-qualified or traditional mortgage, your credit is key to securing the best interest rates and terms on a home loan.
-Check your credit report and credit score for free to see where you stand—and receive helpful tips on improving your credit.
+Whether you opt for a nonqualified or traditional mortgage, your credit is key to securing the best interest rates and terms on a home loan.
+Check your credit report and credit scores for free to see where you stand—and receive helpful tips on improving your credit.